Advtech92/Starry-Tech/.github/README.md

 # Starry Tech

-This is the official repository and issue-tracker for the modpack Starry TEch, for Minecraft 1.16.5
+This is the official repository and issue-tracker for the modpack Starry Tech, for Minecraft 1.16.5

 ### Table of Contents